KerberosSDR is currently out of stock.

 If you have set your IP address in the run.sh file, the KerberosSDR demo software will host a web interface which can be used to control it on a headless system.
 This is useful for when running on a single board PC, without a monitor as you won't have access to the actual GUI.
 As an alternative to the web interface, you could also VNC into the machine.

-To access the web interface ensure that both devices are connected to the same network, and then browse to (replacing ID_ADDR with the server IP Adress):
+To access the web interface ensure that both devices are connected to the same network, and then browse to (replacing ID_ADDR with the server IP Address):

-On the Pi 3 and Tinkerboard you can connect to the WiFi hotpost and connect to the default IP address of 192.168.4.1.
+On the Raspberry Pi and Tinkerboard you can connect to the WiFi hotpost and connect to the default IP address of 192.168.4.1.

 On these pages you can set all the settings as in the GUI, and view the graphs.
 Settings will only be updated once you click on the "Update" or "Start" buttons.